claudiadinu/demo/README.txt

 This is the first file

 I have modifies it now.
-This is modified in very-bad branch.
+This is modified in very-bad branch.(conflict resolution)